 Registration Priorities for:

 Current Military/Veteran, Spouses Receiving VA Benefits and ROTC Students

-Continuing students with veteran or ROTC status and spouses of veterans receiving veteran benefits may register on the first day of Period I registration.
+Continuing students with veteran or ROTC status and spouses of veterans receiving veteran benefits may register on the first day of Registration Period 1.
 Students who are not currently receiving veteran benefits will need to provide proof of veteran status to the Veteran and Military Resource Center.

-New students with veteran status may register for classes the business day before Period II registration begins.
+During autumn, winter and spring quarters, new students with veteran status may register for classes the business day before Registration Period 2 begins.

 Graduating Senior Priority